lucybot/jammin/README.md

 ** Note: Jammin is still in alpha.
 Not all features have been implemented. **

 Jammin' is the fastest way to build a JSON REST API with Node, Express, and MongoDB.
+It consists of a light-weight wrapper around Mongoose and an Express router to expose HTTP methods.

-Jammin' is a light-weight wrapper around Mongoose
+Jammin supports HTTP verbs GET, PUT, POST, and DELETE.
+By default, Jammin will use req.query and req.params for GET and DELETE requests, and will use

 ## Example Usage